The sour wineApple Cider Vinegar

 Note: only use this treatment as required, otherwise it can have too much of a ‘stripping’ effect on your hair.

 Read the instructions

-On the back label of your ACV, it tells you to dilute your ACV in a glass of water, and to sweeten it with honey.
+On the back label of your Apple Cider Vinegar, it tells you to dilute it in a glass of water, and to sweeten it with honey.
 This is not how I advise you take it for your digestive health.
 The manufacturers of vinegar are generally not health experts — but they are really good marketers!
 They know they have a product that unless you dilute it and sweeten it, tastes super-sour.
 Who would drink it if they didn’t encourage you to mask the flavour!

 Note: some manufacturers also encourage you to have more than 30 ml per dosage, as you’ll then go through it more quickly and have to buy more!